Term 4 2017

 Psychologists 3 full time and 1 Intern posts

-Remedial Therapists 5 permanent and 1 temporary post
+Remedial Therapists 5 permanent and 1 advertised post

 Speech Therapists 7 permanent posts